Info for

 • This program can be completed in three years and provides entry-level training in accounting with a four-week field placement.

-• Students can transfer to any other first-year business program at Durham College (DC) after the first semester or leave after second year with a Business - Accounting diploma.
+• Students can transfer to any other first-year business program at Durham College (DC) after the first semester or leave after second year with an Accounting – Business diploma.

 • Pathways are available to the third year of the Business Commerce degree at Ontario Tech University (Ontario Tech), the Bachelor of Business Administration at Trent University, and other pathway agreements.
 For more information visit www.durhamcollege.ca/transferguide.